 “We have some rules for retirement that Fidelity actually came up with,” he tells Newsmax Health.
 “At age 30 you should have one times your annual salary saved, at age 40 three times, at age 50 six times, at age 60 eight times, and when you actually retire 10 times your annual salary you should have saved.

 “(But) if you’re way behind, don’t worry — you can catch up.
 We have a chapter called ‘Making Up for Lost Coin.’
 We also have one for ‘Making Up for Lost Time in Health.’
 (The) point is that there are benchmarks which you can compare to know where you are and whether you’ll be able to do it.”

-The information herein on "Age-Proof Your Life: New Book Examines Links Between Health, Wealth" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Age-Proof Your Life: New Book Examines Links Between Health, Wealth" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.